example42/puppet-horizon/README.md

 ##Setup

 ###Resources managed by horizon module
-* This module installs the horizon package (in case of multiple services, the horizon-api package is installed)
+* This module installs the horizon package
-* Enables the horizon service (in case of multiple services, the horizon-api service is managed)
 * Can manage all the configuration files (by default no file is changed)
-* Can manage any horizon service and its configuration file (by default no file is changed)

 ###Setup Requirements
 * PuppetLabs [stdlib module](https://github.com/puppetlabs/puppetlabs-stdlib)